gatsbyjs/homepage-starters/plugins/kontent-ai-plugin/TS-README.md

 ![Headings & Buttons](./docs/images/headings-buttons.png)

-To further customize the look and feel of the homepage, edit the UI components in `src/components/ui.js` and styles in `src/components/ui.css.ts`.
+To further customize the look and feel of the homepage, edit the UI components in `src/components/ui.tsx` and styles in `src/components/ui.css.ts`.

 ### Customize section components

 To customize any of the sections of the homepage, edit the relevant component in `src/components`.
-Most of the styles for these components are handled with shared UI components in `src/components/ui.js`.
+Most of the styles for these components are handled with shared UI components in `src/components/ui.tsx`.

 ### Create custom section components

 To create a new type of section in your homepage, you'll want to create a new section component, using the existing components as an example.
 For this example, we'll create a new "Banner" component.

-1. First, update your content type in Kontent project
+1. First, update your content type in Kontent.ai project

    1. In `Content model` section create a new content type and name it "Homepage Banner."